As a NorCal local, I have witnessed Santa Cruz evolve yet steadfastly hold on to its eclectic charm.

 The 1989 Loma Prieta earthquake rattled Santa Cruz to its core, collapsing structures and shaking its community.
 I’ve heard of their collective resolve to rebuild, which resurrected the downtown into the vibrant hub it is today.

-Santa Cruz Today: A Tapestry of Old and New
+Santa Cruz Today: Old and New

 Modern Santa Cruz is a cocktail of surf, science, and sustainability.
 Each visit downtown, with its local boutiques and buzzing cafes, is a testament to the city’s ever-adaptable nature.